Special Needs Provision

 All professional development needs are identified through the schools performance management system and school development plan.

-The Head teacher, supported by one of the Assistant head teachers oversees the professional development of all teaching staff and support assistants.
+The Head teacher, supported by the Assistant head teacher oversees the professional development of all teaching staff and support assistants.
 They inform staff about courses that relate to SEND and inclusive educational practice.
 Staff attending courses are expected to disseminate and share their knowledge with other staff within the school.